Ferlab-Ste-Justine/Post-processing-Pipeline/.github/CONTRIBUTING.md

 6. Add sanity checks and validation for all relevant parameters.
 7. Perform local tests to validate that the new code works as expected.
 8. If applicable, add a new test command in `.github/workflow/ci.yml`.
+9. If applicable, write nf-test unit tests
-9. Add a description of the output files if relevant to `docs/output.md`.
+10. Add a description of the output files if relevant to `docs/output.md`.

 ### Default values